 * Ensure data integrity for a non-term program which includes a complex data flow through multiple systems.
 Develop quality control systems for accuracy of course start dates, payment period start dates, leaves of absence, breaks, withdrawals, and masteries. * Maintain documentation of all computer procedures and technical requirements. * Monitor user security through the design of roles and permissions within the Regent Award financial aid management system.
 Report new findings and implement necessary processes to stay in compliance with student security updates. * Analyze and correct mismatches between Regent Award, Banner, and USDE data. * Develop reports using SQL and excel spreadsheets for the purpose of quality control, compliance, UAT, data analysis, institutional research, and audits. * Closely monitor information and documentation in applicants' files to ensure policies, procedures, and governmental regulations are observed.
 Follow-up on any irregularities. * Review and edit document tracking definitions throughout the year, improving and implementing document requests and processes as needed. * Perform other duties, as assigned.

 ESSENTIAL KNOWLEDGE, SKILLS, AND ABILITIES:

-* Ability to use standard office equipment: telephone, copier, fax, PC, computer printers, etc.
+* Skilled in the use of Microsoft Office tools particularly Word, Excel, and Outlook * Ability to use standard office equipment: telephone, copier, fax, PC, computer printers, etc.